Joe Thompson (footballer): Tranmere Rovers

 On 3 August 2012, Thompson signed a two-year deal with League One side Tranmere Rovers after signing for an undisclosed fee from Rochdale.
 Upon joining the club, he was given a number seven shirt.
 Thompson explained his move joining Tranmere Rovers, citing the impact of the maturity he made.

-Thompson made his debut for the club in the first round of the League Cup, starting and playing 120 minutes in a 2–1 win over Chesterfield on 14 August 2012.
-Four days later on 18 August 2012, he made his league debut for Tranmere Rovers, starting the whole game, in a 3–1 win over Leyton Orient.
+Thompson made his debut for the club in the first round of the League Cup, starting and playing 120 minutes in a 2–1 win over Chesterfield on 14 August.
+Four days later, he made his league debut for Tranmere, starting the whole game, in a 3–1 win over Leyton Orient.
 In a follow–up match against Carlisle United, he set the opening goal of the game for Andy Robinson, who scored a hat–trick, in a 3–0 win.
 However, Thompson found himself out of the starting line–up, due to his own injury concerns and his playing time coming from the substitute bench.
-Despite this, he scored his first goal for the club on 6 October 2012, in a 1–0 win over Notts County.
-Thompson scored his second goal of the season, in the first round of the FA Cup, in a 3–0 win over Braintree Town on 13 November 2012.
-After being recalled by Tranmere Rovers, he appeared two more matches towards the end of the 2012–13 season.
+Despite this, he scored his first goal for the club on 6 October, in a 1–0 win over Notts County.
+Thompson scored his second goal of the season, in the first round of the FA Cup, in a 3–0 win over Braintree Town on 13 November.
+After being recalled by Tranmere, he appeared two more matches towards the end of the 2012–13 season.
 At the end of the 2012–13 season, Thompson went on to make thirty-four appearances and scoring twice in all competitions.